Home > GK Article > World Heritage Day

 The Role of UNESCO in Heritage Conservation

-The United Nations Educational, Scientific and Cultural Organization (UNESCO) plays a crucial role in identifying and protecting heritage sites worldwide.
+The United Nations Educational, Scientific, and Cultural Organization (UNESCO) plays a crucial role in identifying and protecting heritage sites worldwide.
 Established in 1945, UNESCO introduced the World Heritage Convention in 1972, aiming to safeguard sites that hold exceptional cultural or natural significance.

 Under this convention, UNESCO has designated over 1,100 World Heritage Sites, which include landmarks such as the Great Barrier Reef, Angkor Wat, Petra, and the Colosseum.
 These sites are meticulously maintained through international cooperation, ensuring their preservation against environmental or human threats.